ankaAR/bestiario5e/_creatures/fire-elemental.md

 ***Multiataque.*** The elemental makes two touch attacks.

-***Touch.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
+***Touch.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 10 (2d6 + 3) fire damage.
 If the target is a creature or a flammable object, it ignites.
 Until a creature takes an action to douse the fire, the target takes 5 (1d10) fire damage at the start of each of its turns.